Skip to main content

 Pensions: auto-enrolment into workplace pensions

-Under auto-enrolment, employers have to automatically enrol eligible workers into a qualifying pension scheme, if they are not already in one.
-Workers not automatically enrolled will also be able to opt-in to a pension scheme, if they wish.
-Here we look at auto-enrolment in more detail.
+Under auto-enrolment, employers must automatically enrol eligible workers into a qualifying pension scheme.
+Workers not automatically enrolled can opt-in to a pension scheme, if they wish.

 Content on this page: